What is the cost of liposuction? Click here to find a local breast enhancement surgeon

 Are Pectoral Implants Right for Me?

-The first step in determining whether body contouring through pectoral implant surgery is right for you is an initial consultation with a board-certified plastic surgeon.
-During this visit, be open and honest about your goals to help your surgeon determine if your expectations are realistic and attainable with male breast implant surgery.
+The first step in determining whether the body contouring pectoral implant procedure is right for you is an initial consultation with a board-certified plastic surgeon.
+During this visit, be open and honest about your goals to help your surgeon determine if your expectations are realistic and can be achieved with male breast implant surgery.

-Your surgeon will also do a complete physical exam, and may take some pre-operative photos of your chest.
-The main focus of this exam will be evaluating the shape and size of your chest wall.
-Your surgeon will recommend the appropriate surgical technique and go into detail about the surgery, its risks and benefits.
-You will also receive extensive pre- and postoperative instructions, including how important it is to quit smoking before your surgery.
-Consider viewing before-and-after photos of a potential surgeon's previous pectoral implant surgery patients to better gauge expectations.
+Your surgeon will also do a complete physical exam and may take some preoperative photos of your chest.
+This exam allows the surgeon to evaluate the shape and size of your chest wall.
+Your surgeon will recommend the appropriate surgical technique and detail your surgery, including its risks and benefits.

 Male Breast Implants Surgery

-Pectoral implants are made of solid silicone.
-Much firmer than breast implants — which are filled with liquid saline solution or silicone gel — these body implants come in many shapes and sizes and are designed to feel like natural chest muscle.
+Pectoral implants are body implants made of solid silicone.
+Much firmer than the saline implants and silicone implants used in female breast enhancement procedures, pec implants come in many shapes and sizes and are designed to feel like natural chest muscle.

-Pectoral implant surgery takes approximately two hours, and can be performed using a local anesthetic with intravenous sedation or general anesthesia.
-Your surgeon typically makes an incision through your armpit, areola (pigmented part of the nipple) or lower breast to create a pocket under your major pectoral (chest) muscle, or just under the thin, connective tissue that covers this muscle.
-The implant is inserted into this pocket, and secured in place with self-dissolving stitches.
+Pectoral implant surgery takes approximately two hours and can be performed using a local anesthetic with intravenous sedation or general anesthesia.
+Your surgeon typically makes an incision through your armpit, areola (darker pigmented skin surrounding the nipple) or lower breast to create a pocket under the pectoralis major — the larger of the two chest muscles — or just under the thin, connective tissue that covers this muscle.
+The implant is inserted into this pocket and secured in place with self-dissolving stitches.
 Your plastic surgery specialist will then close the incision and cover the wound.

 Recovering from Pec Implant Surgery

+Follow all of your surgeon’s instructions carefully.
+These may include wearing a compression garment on your chest and elevating your chest with pillows when you are lying down.
 In most cases, you may return to work within five to seven days following surgery if you have a desk or sedentary job.
-For other, more strenuous jobs, you may have to take more time.
+For more strenuous jobs, you may have to take more time off.
 Normal activities may be resumed in approximately six weeks.

 Risks of Pectoral Implantation

-There are risks and complications involved with most surgical procedures, pectoral implantation being no exception.
+There are risks and complications involved with most surgical procedures, and pectoral implantation is no exception.

 Complications of pectoral implant surgery may include: